Vit-O-Anjos/data-science-portfolio/programming-software-engineering/modular-functions/holiday-cost-calculator/README.md

 - 🏗️ Modular function design for clarity and reusability
 - 💬 Clear, user-friendly prompts and error messages

+## 🔄 How It Works
+- Prompts the user to enter a flight city from a validated list
+- Sets hotel location based on the chosen city
+- Requests the number of nights for the hotel stay
+- Asks for car rental days and whether the user wants a custom rental car
+- If customization is chosen, prompts for a specific car brand with validation
+- Calculates costs for flight, hotel, and car rental based on user inputs
+- Displays the total holiday cost

 ## 🚀 Usage
 Run the script and answer all prompts.
 Invalid inputs trigger clear error messages and re-prompts until valid information is provided.
 The total cost is displayed at the end.